 The materials division invites abstracts and subsequent papers that address issues relevant to materials education including, but not limited to:

-• Application of materials concepts in the context of other disciplines: integration of materials education in design projects or typically non-materials courses (see note below about materials/manufacturing joint session)
+• Application of materials concepts in the context of other disciplines: integration of materials education in design projects or typically non-materials courses

 • Academia-industry interaction: collaborative efforts with industry partners, entrepreneurship, use of case studies in curriculum design, etc.

-• Best practices in introductory materials courses
+• Innovations and best practices in introductory materials courses

 • Introducing topics of sustainability and life-cycle within materials curriculum

 Papers will be accepted on a publish-to-present basis.
 Works in progress are welcomed but should be denoted as such when submitting an abstract.